Technology, Collaboration Help Improve Hepatitis C Outcomes in Community Settings, AHRQ-Funded Study Shows

 5. ICUs in Michigan Sustain Zero Blood Stream Infections for Up to 2 Years

 Intensive care units (ICUs) in both large and small hospitals stopped central line-associated bloodstream infections for up to 2 years after using a targeted quality improvement initiative funded in part by AHRQ.
 The initiative, Comprehensive Unit-based Safety Program, was implemented through the Keystone Intensive Care Unit Project in Michigan hospitals.
 The study, "The Ability of Intensive Care Units to Maintain Zero Central Line-Associated Bloodstream Infections," published in the May 9 issue of the Archives of Internal Medicine, found that hospital ICUs eliminated central line-associated bloodstream infections for up to 2 years or more.
 The researchers found that 60 percent of the 80 ICUs evaluated went 1 year or more without an infection, and 26 percent achieved 2 years or more.
 Smaller hospitals sustained zero infections longer than larger hospitals.
-Select to read our press release and for more information on the Comprehensive Unit-based Safety Program.
+Select to read our press release.

 6. AHRQ Releases Tool to Help Consumers Reduce Medication Errors